Photo by Jan Kopřiva on Unsplash

 Note: Osmolality and pH generally apply to water-based lubes.
 This is because silicone and oil-based lubes have no water in them, which is what Osmolarity and pH need for their data.

 When we add something new to our cells’ environment, such as lube, we run the risk of affecting this homeostasis.
-The osmolality of the lube largely affects this homeostasis and different types of lubes have different osmolalities.
+The osmolality of a lube affects this homeostasis and different types of lubes have different osmolalities.

 When discussing Osmolality, there are 3 terms to know; hypo-osmotic, hyper-osmotic, and iso-osmotic.

-When a lube is hyper-osmotic, it drys out the cells around it, which increases the chances of contracting STIs and other infections.
-Unfortunately, most lubes on the market are hyper-osmotic.
+When a lube is hyper-osmotic, it dries out the cells around it, which increases the chances of contracting STIs and other infections.
+Unfortunately, most lubes on the market are hyper-osmotic.2

 Note: Most lubes do not have osmolality test results.
 To find out if the lube you are looking at has, a quick search of “lube name osmolality” may help.